 Plan 9 from Outer Space‘s failings are legendary.
 Scenes flick back and forward between day and night because Wood had shot day-for-night but then forgot to have them processed at the lab.
 There are the classically bad sets – the plane cockpit that consists only of a curtain and two people on chairs who rock around while the plane itself never moves; or the graveyard scenes where Tor Johnson stumbles and knocks a cardboard tombstone over.
 There are the classic pieces of bad dialogue:– “One thing’s sure.
 Inspector Clay’s dead.
 Murdered.
 And someone’s responsible.”
 A UFO is described as cigar-shaped, yet when it appears is saucer-shaped.
 Or Paul Marco’s cop who keeps scratching his head with his revolver throughout the film.
 Criswell’s portentous, urgent narration over the credits – “Can you prove it didn’t happen?” and “future events such as these will affect us in the future” – has audiences in hysterics even before the film starts.

 Edward D. Wood Jr’s other genre films are:– the transvestitism pseudo-documentary Glen or Glenda?
-(1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965); and the pornographic film Necromania: A Tale of Weird Love (1971).
+(1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965); the script for the prehistoric xex comedy One Million AC/DC (1969); and the pornographic film Necromania: A Tale of Weird Love (1971).

 Full film available online here:-